MSPB Lawyers Representing federal employees for over 25 years

 The MSPB Appeals Process

 It is important to understand that the MSPB appeals process, which begins with the filing of a Form 185 or by e-filing, can be very similar to civil litigation and an attorney is likely needed.
-The MSPB administrative court process is much like being in civil litigation so it is important to have the representation of an experienced MSPB lawyer.
+The MSPB hearing process is much like being in civil litigation so it is important to have the representation of an experienced MSPB lawyer.
+The MSPB hearing process can be fast paced and legal representation is definitely needed.
+Once the appeal is filed, the judge in the case will begin issuing orders and expect a federal employee to be prepared to respond to them.
+An MSPB appeal is not one where a federal employee should be representing themselves.
+They need an MSPB attorney to assist them in the process.

 Article on Filing an MSPB Appeal

+MSPB appeals must be filed quickly.
 An appeal to the MSPB must usually be filed within 30 calendar days of the effective date of the agency’s action or within 30 calendar days after the date of receipt of the agency’s decision, whichever is later.
-The appeal must be filed in the correct regional or field office of the MSPB, based on geographic location.
-Once a federal employee’s appeal is filed, an MSPB Administrative Judge will be assigned to hear the case and an Acknowledgement Order will be issued, providing the ground rules for the MSPB appeals process in the individual’s case.
+The appeal must be filed in the correct regional or field office of the MSPB.
+This is based on the federal employee’s geographic location.
+Once a federal employee’s appeal is filed, an MSPB Administrative Judge will be assigned to hear the case and an Acknowledgement Order will be issued, providing the ground rules for the MSPB appeals process.
 The MSPB process can now be initiated online through the MPSB e-filing system.
-In our firm, one of your MSPB lawyers will be notified of all filings before the MSPB.
+Through the e-filing system, you and your attorneys will be notified electronically of all filings before the MSPB.

 The discovery phase of an MSPB case can be crucial to the successful resolution of a federal employee’s appeal to the MSPB.
-Discovery takes place immediately after the filing of a case with the MSPB and generally must be initiated within 30 days following the issuance of the Acknowledgment Order by the Administrative Judge.
-In the discovery phase, the deposition process is extremely important since it is the time where agency officials relevant to a case, and potentially other individual witnesses, can be deposed in an effort to disprove the allegations made against a federal employee or to otherwise support an appeal brought to the MSPB.
+Discovery is essentially the process of seeking information and documents from the federal agency.
+Discovery takes place almost immediately after the filing of a case with the MSPB and generally must be initiated within 30 days following the issuance of the Acknowledgment Order by the Judge.
+In the discovery phase, the deposition process is extremely important since it is the time to obtain statements from everyone related to the case under oath.
+These include agency officials relevant to a case, and potentially other individual witnesses.
+They can be deposed in an effort to disprove the allegations made against a federal employee or to otherwise support an appeal brought to the MSPB.

 Critical evidence in support of an appeal can be gained through traditional discovery techniques at the MSPB, such as through the use of interrogatories, requests for production of documents, and requests for admission during the discovery period.